MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/FacilityCapacity.md

 ms.author: cdmditeam
 ---

-# Facility capacity in CloudforSustainabilitySharedDataModel(FacilityCapacity)
+# Facility capacity in Cloud for Sustainability Shared Data Model(FacilityCapacity)

 Entity to capture the facility's capacity dimension and measure for a specified time period.